AR 261: Painting II

 McAfee Memorial Library - Online information, links, electronic databases and the Online catalog.
 Contact the library for further assistance via email or at 800-270-4347.Career Counseling - The Career Development Center (CDC) provides services for all stages of career development.
 The mission of the CDC is to provide the career planning tools to ensure a lifetime of career success.Park Helpdesk - If you have forgotten your OPEN ID or Password, or need assistance with your PirateMail account, please email firstname.lastname@example.org or call 800-927-3024Resources for Current Students - A great place to look for all kinds of information http://www.park.edu/Current/.

-About Painting II: In this intermediate painting studio students determine their ten or more individual painting projects in consultation with the instructor.
+About Painting II: In this intermediate painting studio students determine their ten or more individual painting projects in consultation with me.
+I encourage students who have not yet experimented with oil paint to consider doing so.
 They are free to do versions of the Painting I projects but will be held to higher standards than the beginning students.
 In general they will follow the Course Schedule below, participating in and contributing to critiques, exhibits, etc.

 Educational Philosophy: I believe that it is through intensive studio practice that students learn to generate visual ideas, to express them skillfully and to critically evaluate their results.
 The ideal environment for that studio practice is an energetic, competitive visual milieu that is intellectually as well as physically demanding.
 Art and design are labor intensive and cumulative.
 I engage each student in an ongoing discussion about their ideas and their work.
 Through each project, and through successive semesters, I try to provide the stimulus and support that will help build each individual student’s skill, confidence and portfolio.